Spanish Department Faculty Profiles

 Prof. Lemari began teaching Spanish in 2002 in her native country, Ecuador.
 In 2006, she moved to San Diego, California.
 She obtained her Master’s Degree in Spanish at California State University San Marcos in 2016 and taught courses at the university while completing her degree.
 Additionally, Prof. Lemari has taught Spanish at Palomar College, and currently, she teaches Spanish at Irvine Valley College.

 Prof. Lemari enjoys helping students learn about her native language and culture using differentiated instruction because she understands that every student has different needs and challenges.
 She takes advantage of her personal experience as a language learner in English and Italian to remind her students that the sky is the limit.
 Professor Lemari has presented workshops on the use of technology tools and strategies at the World Languages Symposiums hosted by Cal State San Marcos, Palomar College, and Mira Costa College.
+Additionally, Prof. Lemari has completed courses on online teaching including Irvine Valley College "Pedagogy for Online

 In her spare time, Prof. Lemari is passionate about exploring new cities in the United States and other countries.
 She enjoys making connections and learning from people of different backgrounds.
 Also, she loves to dance Latin music.
 She gave salsa dance classes during several events hosted by the World Languages Department at Palomar College.